paulozava/challange/README.md

     - [x] id
     - [x] username
     - [x] dateOfBirth
+  - [x] Create a connection pool
+  - [] Bootstrap database when schema is not available
 - [] Create a FastAPI app with the endpoints:
   - [] PUT /hello/<username>
     - [] Evaluate put request